How many junior tennis players ranked in the Boys' 18 category by USTA are from Effingham in week ending Aug. 19? - NewsBreak

 spotonillinois.com

-District reports Stewardson-Strasburg Community Unit School District 5A suspended or expelled students 12 times in a single school year
+Students suspended or expelled 42 times in a single school year in Robinson Community Unit School District 2

-Flora tennis player Bobby Powless won 305 points playing singles tournaments in the junior Boys' 18 category of the United States Tennis Association by the week ending Aug.
-27. Their 305 points playing singles are combined with 15 percent of their doubles points and any bonus points... ★ FURTHER REFERENCES...
+Robinson Community Unit School District 2 reported 42 suspensions or expulsions for the 2020-2021 school year, according to the latest student discipline report by the Illinois State Board of Education.
+According to the report, the district expelled or suspended 42 students during...

 spotonillinois.com